MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/cordova.md

     </platform>
     ```

     As a reminder, these keys are generated for you when you created your CodePush app via the CLI.
-If you need to retrieve them, you can simply run `app-center codepush deployment list -a <ownerName>/<appName>`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).
+If you need to retrieve them, you can simply run `appcenter codepush deployment list -a <ownerName>/<appName>`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).

     > [!IMPORTANT]
     > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring seperate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.*